 Filler injections to fill volumetric deficits and eliminate wrinkles are one of the most used aesthetic procedures in the world.
 The increased demand and growth of different types of fillers means that the complication rate associated with these injections is constantly increasing.
 Non-resorbable fillers remain for years in the tissues and can potentially cause inflammation problems at all times.
 Inflammatory complications after injection of non-resorbable fillers are often called granulomas.
 This term refers to inflammatory lesions that appear as nodular formations characterized by an abundant proliferation of macrophages, multinucleated giant cells, proteins, fibroblasts and angiogenesis.
-This definition is on a histological basis, in the absence of a histological diagnosis we prefer to speak of 'inflammatory nodules'.
+This definition is on a histological basis, in the absence of a histological diagnosis we prefer to speak of inflammatory nodules.
 These lesions appear as nodules structured in an orderly and characteristic manner depending on the pathogen that triggered its formation.
-The intuition of a treatment that was effective and at the same time minimally invasive was the late dr. Ovidio Marangoni who performed the first cases in Italy in 2006.
-Afterwards, a medical team together with Eufoton studied for years the positive effect of the laser used to try to solve these complications.
+The intuition of a treatment that was effective and at the same time minimally invasive is attributed to the late dr. Ovidio Marangoni who performed the first cases in Italy in 2006.
+Afterwards a medical team together with Eufoton® studied for years the positive effect of the laser used to try to solve these complications.
 Let's see the process and the effects.

 ILT - Interstitial Laser Treatment - is the first technique to effectively and permanently eliminate granulomas caused by permanent fillers.
 These granulomas come from swelling and hardening that can occur around the area where fillers were injected due to a rejection of the substances used, which may not integrate perfectly with the tissue.
 To date, granulomas have always been treated with local injections of corticosteroids, antitumor drugs or with surgery.
 The results, however, are never satisfactory: in most cases, there is only a temporary improvement with the risk of obvious scaring, atrophy and tissue depressions.
 The laser, on the other hand, evacuates most of the filler and definitively stops the inflammatory process without leaving any obvious traces.